tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 #### Summary

 "_Zero-Knowledge Proofs: Privacy & Scaling_" is a synoptic infographic that contains _quick-to-read_ information on zkSNARKs and Bulletproofs [[16]].
 It includes a summative explanation on what ZK proofs are, takes a glance at four main ZK Proofs (zkSNARKs, zkSTARKs, Bulletproofs and Mimblewimble, and the AZTEC Protocol), gives a brief overview on ZK Proofs features and trade-offs that have driven recent research (speed, proof-size, trusted setups, and quantum resistance).
-Terse descriptions of a few known implementations are included those that in line with this report are;
+Terse descriptions of a few known implementations are included.
+Those that in line with this report are;

 - zkSNARKs implementations; Zcash, Coda, and Matter Labs,
 - Bulletproofs implementations; Monero, Grin & Beam, and a possible implementation to Bitcoin.